STATEMENT REGARDING COVID-19

-Section 9 of NC Executive Order 141 allows entertainment and sports venues to hold events that are being broadcast and the mass gathering limit of 10 people indoor or 25 people outdoor applies to spectators only.
-The personnel required to conduct such an event (to include players, performers, employees, etc.) do not count towards the 10 and 25 persons limit.
-Section 9 also makes clear that the exemption on counting personnel only applies to the broadcast exception.
+Entertainment and sports venues to hold events that are being broadcast and the mass gathering limit of 25 people indoor or 50 people outdoor applies to spectators only.
+The personnel required to conduct such an event (to include players, performers, employees, etc.) do not count towards the 25 and 50 persons limit.

 This plan has been prepared to potentially re-open the Crown Complex venues with social distancing requirements and adhering to the guidelines set forth when the State of North Carolina permits.
 As part of this process, we have been working carefully through our venue seating manifests to determine acceptable capacities should we re-open and hold an event under socially distanced capacity restrictions.
 Social distancing venue capacities are expected to fall to an estimated 20% of the total venue capacity capabilities if opening with social distance is permitted.